stoermelder/vcvrack-packone/src/modules/midikit/SCRIPTING.md

 rather than decoding this by hand).

 ## Gotchas
-- Message handles are only valid within the `rack.onMidiMessage` call that created them — the store resets each callback invocation.
-Creating a message at top level (outside `rack.onMidiMessage`) logs a warning and the handle is discarded as soon as the next MIDI message arrives, so build messages inside the callback. `rack.onLoad()`/`rack.onUnload()`/`rack.onSave()`/`trig.onTrigger()` are full callbacks in this sense too — a message created and sent inside
+- Message handles are only valid within the `midi.onMessage` call that created them — the store resets each callback invocation.
+Creating a message at top level (outside `midi.onMessage`) logs a warning and the handle is discarded as soon as the next MIDI message arrives, so build messages inside the callback. `rack.onLoad()`/`rack.onUnload()`/`rack.onSave()`/`trig.onTrigger()` are full callbacks in this sense too — a message created and sent inside